-Doctoral Students Computer Room: The doctoral computer room is located in Room 220B, Social Work Bldg. and is for doctoral students only.
+Doctoral Students Computer Room: The doctoral computer room is located in Room 328, Social Work Building and is for doctoral students only.
 Within the room are terminals that will connect to the university's mainframe computer (for email and internet services).
-You may obtain a key from the Doctoral Program Admissions Office.
+Key requests for the computer room are handled by the Ph.D.
+Program Office.